RosettaCommons/documentation/application_documentation/membrane_proteins/RosettaMP-Movers-AddMPLigand.md

-## Metadata

-Questions and comments to:

-- Rebecca Alford (rfalford12@gmail.com)
-- Julia Koehler Leman (julia.koehler1982@gmail.com)
-- Corresponding PI: Jeffrey J. Gray (jgray@jhu.edu)

-Last Updated: 4/26/15
+# Movers for Initialization: AddMPLigandMover

 ## Description

-Mover that adds a single ligand to a membrane pose and reorganizes the FoldTree such that the ligand is anchored to a residue closest to the binding pocket.
+This mover adds a single ligand to a membrane pose and reorganizes the FoldTree such that the ligand is anchored to a residue closest to the binding pocket.
 The membrane residue is anchored to the center-of-mass of the protein.

-## Code and Demo

-The Mover lives in `main/source/src/protocols/membrane`.

 ## RosettaScripts interface